web3privacy/hackathon-2025-berlin/README.md

 The specific areas of responsibility can be found in the [Organization Manual](./organization.md#team-responsibility-matrix).

 ### With gratitude to all who contributed to the creation of this manual <3
-drone, frank, yingtong, jacob, sebastien, mf, cat, lauren, pentacle, adrew, dave, cat, tree, qj, migle, alina, lucila, lisa.
+drone, frank, yingtong, jacob, sebastien, mf, cat, lauren, pentacle, adrew, dave, cat, tree, qj, migle, alina, lucila, lisa, vaclav.